EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 #### Permanent More for Category Lists

-By default, search objects which Interchange uses for more lists, are restricted to access from the generating user's session.
+By default, search objects which Interchange uses for more lists, are restricted to access from the generating user’s session.
 This is a safeguard as often search results include personal data for access only to the requestor.
 However, for features such as category lists, this creates a difficult burden for the developer who wishes to cache the popular resources and whose results are identical across all users.

 We can overcome this difficulty by making the search definitions for category lists, or other canned searches, include the [permanent more](/blog/2012/01/02/interchange-search-caching-with) indicator.
 Permanent more causes all identical searches to share a common search object accessible by the same URLs, and freeing the usual coupling with the session of the search originator.